Eniolaa-w/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8- A script that gave permission to the user alone.
 Task 9- A script that gave all permission to owner read and execute permission to group and write and execute permission to user.
 Task 10- A scripts that lets you write a mirror file.
+Task 11 - A script that adds execute permisssion to all subdirectories of the current directory for the owner, the group owner and all the other user.